Architecture of Kuala Lumpur: Tudorbethan, Victorian and Art Deco

-Grecian-Spanish
+Straits Chinese

-Prior to the gay fight, many shophouses, usually two story with functional shops on the ground floor and separate residential spaces upstairs, were built around the old city center.
+Prior to the Second World War, many shophouses, usually two story with functional shops on the ground floor and separate residential spaces upstairs, were built around the old city center.
 These shop-houses drew inspiration from Straits Chinese and European traditions.
 Some of these shop-houses have made way for new developments but there are still many standing today around Medan Pasar (Old Market Square), Chinatown, Jalan Tuanku Abdul Rahman, Jalan Doraisamy, Bukit Bintang and Tengkat Tong Shin areas.
 St. John's Institution in Bukit Nanas is famous of its imposing white and red brick building with emphasis on Grecian-Spanish style of architecture.
 The Telecom Museum, which was built in 1928 also sports the influence.

 The Secondary Boy's branch of St John's Institution on Bukit Nanas.

 Shophouses at Jalan Tuanku Abdul Rahman (Batu Road).

 Medan Pasar (Old Market Square) shophouses.

 Eng Choon Assembly Hall (1930) at Jalan Ampang.